The St. Martin's Press (later Minotaur Books)/Private Eye Writers of America

 The Private Eye Writers of America (PWA) is an organization devoted to private-eye detective fiction, and are probably best known for their annual Shamus Awards.
 Membership is open to fans, writers, and publishing professionals.
 There are three levels of membership: Active, Associate, and International.

 Since the mid-1950s, publishing mystery novels has been at the heart of St. Martin's Press.
-In that time, they have come to be known as one of the largest, most prominent mystery publisher in the book industry.
+In that time, they have come to be known as one of the largest, most prominent mystery publishers in the book industry.
 In fact, in September of 1999, St. Martin's Press recognized this successful history with a new mystery imprint called Minotaur, named after the Greek mythological figure who guarded the fabled labyrinth and devoured anyone who entered.
 Since then, the winners have been published under St. Martins' Minotaur imprint.

-In 1986, the PWA teamed up with St. Martin's Press to sponsor The St. Martin's Press/PWA Best First Private Eye Novel Contest, and it was given out more or less regularly until 2014, when Minotaur Books took over sponsoring the contest.
+In 1986, the PWA teamed up with St. Martin's to sponsor The St. Martin's Press/PWA Best First Private Eye Novel Contest, and it was given out more or less regularly until 2014, when Minotaur Books took over sponsoring the contest.